Team building activities are a great way to improve communication, problem-solving, and trust among team members.

 6. Blindfolded Puzzle

-Summary: Teams complete puzzle blindfolded.
+Summary: Teams complete the puzzle blindfolded.

 Materials Needed: Blindfolds, puzzles.